-We consider the scenario of industrial process control where there are a set of conditional variables $\mathcal{X}$ (conditional variables can only be measured, but uncontrollable), a set of control variables $\mathcal{U}$ and a set of control result variables $\mathcal{Y}$.
-Without loss of generality, we assume the reward function $r(\mathbf{y})$ is always known and it outputs a scalar reward value given the observed control result $\mathbf{y}$.
+We consider typical industrial control problems where there are a set of conditional variables $\mathcal{X}$ (conditional variables can only be measured, but uncontrollable), a set of control variables $\mathcal{U}$ and a set of control result variables $\mathcal{Y}$.
+Without loss of generality, we assume a reward function $r(\mathbf{y})$ is always known and it outputs a scalar reward value given the observed control result $\mathbf{y}$.
 Furthermore, there is a hidden dynamics model $p(\mathbf{y}|\mathbf{x},\mathbf{u})$ which governs the distribution of the control results given specific conditional parameters $\mathbf{x}$ and control parameters $\mathbf{u}$.

-Given a historical dataset $\mathcal{D}=\{ (\mathbf{x}_t,\mathbf{u}_t,\mathbf{y}_t) \}_{t=1}^N$ in which each tuple consists of the logged conditional parameters, control parameters and control results at a discrete time step $t$\footnote{Control results can be observed at a future time $t+\delta$, but logged with time $t$ in order to align with the corresponding conditional and control parameters}, the target is to learn a control policy $\pi (\mathbf{x}_t)$ which outputs the (near-) optimal control parameters at an arbitrary time $t$ that maximize the expected reward for the industrial process given the observed conditional parameters.
+Given a historical dataset $\mathcal{D}=\{ (\mathbf{x}_t,\mathbf{u}_t,\mathbf{y}_t) \}_{t=1}^N$ in which each tuple consists of the logged conditional parameters, control parameters and control results at a discrete time step $t$ (control results can be observed at a future time $t+\delta$, but logged with time $t$ in order to align with the corresponding conditional and control parameters), the target is to learn a control policy $\pi (\mathbf{x}_t)$ which outputs the (near-) optimal control parameters at an arbitrary time $t$ that maximize the expected reward for the industrial process given the observed conditional parameters.